 Before the Marvel Cinematic Universe can tie up the final last strings of Black Widow's (Scarlett Johansson) storyline within the superhero universe, it first has to deal with the new legal trouble surrounding the character's solo film.
 Johansson is suing Disney over its distribution of the summer blockbuster, claiming that the media conglomerate breached their contract.

-Johansson's suit against Disney claims that the multi-million dollar contract she signed with Disney Marvel Entertainment specified that Black Widow would have an exclusive theatre release before later being released on Disney+.
+Johansson's suit against Disney claims that the multi-million dollar contract she signed with Disney Marvel Entertainment specified that Black Widow would have an exclusive cinema release before later being released on Disney+.
 She also alleges in the suit that a significant amount of her salary would be dependent on the box office numbers for the project.
-As such, Disney's decision to release the film in theatres and on the streaming platform potentially impacted the potential in-person viewership numbers and, subsequently, her paycheck.
-(A person on her team claims that the dual release cost Johansson a whopping $50 million.)
+As such, Disney's decision to release the film in cinemas and on the streaming platform potentially impacted the potential in-person viewership numbers and, subsequently, her paycheck.
+A person on her team claims that the dual release cost Johansson a whopping $50 million (£35 million).

 The suit is an escalation for Johansson and her legal counsel, who reportedly attempted to revisit the concept of a dual release for Black Widow in the past.
 When Disney failed to respond to the renegotiation attempts, the actress moved forward with legal action.